 Frequently Asked Questions

-Navigating the legal system can be confusing, which is why we’ve compiled answers to some of the most frequently asked questions.
-From what to do if you’re stopped for a DUI to the implications of receiving a target letter, this section provides essential information to help you understand your rights and options.
+Navigating the legal system can be confusing.
+That is why we’ve compiled answers to some of the most frequently asked questions.
+From what to do if you’re stopped for a DUI to what it means to receive a target letter, this section provides helpful information to better understand your rights and options.
+Select a category below to find answers related to your situation.

 What should I do if I'm stopped for a DUI in Scottsdale?